jacklav24/jacklav24/README.md

 - 👋 Hi, I’m @jacklav24
-- 👀 I’m interested in CS, mainly the algorithm and problem solving side
+- 👀 I’m interested in CS, mainly the algorithm and problem solving side.
+I also like data/data analytics.
-- 🌱 I’m currently learning Java at School, and HTML/CSS/JavaScript through the Odin Project
+- 🌱 I’m currently learning Java at School, and HTML/CSS/JavaScript through the Odin Project, and working on low-level python/pandas data analysis.

 <!---